Ken Field: Other work

 Field has undertaken residencies and conducted workshops at a number of US universities.
 He was formerly on the faculty of the Music Maker School, where he taught saxophone and flute.
-He also hosts The New Edge, a weekly radio program on WMBR in Cambridge, Massachusetts, and curated and co-directed Cultural Constructions, an intercultural music performance project.
-Field is President of the Board of Directors of Cambridge, MA based Tutoring Plus of Cambridge, President of the Board of Directors of JazzBoston, and a member of the Organizing Committee of the HONK!
+He also hosts The New Edge, a weekly radio program on WMBR in Cambridge, Massachusetts and WOMR in Provincetown, Massachusetts, and curated and co-directed Cultural Constructions, an intercultural music performance project.
+Field is Vice-President of the Board of Directors of Cambridge, MA based Tutoring Plus of Cambridge, President of the Board of Directors of JazzBoston, and a member of the Organizing Committee of the HONK!
 Festival of Activist Street Bands.

 Field is Master of the Studio of Music Business, Composition, Performance, and Soundtrack Design with The Beijing DeTao Masters Academy (DTMA), a high-level, multi-disciplined, application-oriented higher education institution in Shanghai, China.